 Your employer is usually tasked with taking student loan repayments off your wages through Pay As You Earn (PAYE).
 They pay them to HM Revenue & Customs (HMRC) who then pay them to the Student Loans Company (SLC).
 The SLC then show your new loan balance on your borrower account with them however this can take some time to be updated in order to show an accurate position.
 But if you are nearing repayment of your loan in full, you can sometimes ‘opt out’ of PAYE and arrange a direct debit to the SLC instead.

 This page is for employees within the UK tax system for those with Plan 2 income-contingent student loans.
-There is a section on Plan 1 loans and postgraduate loans and the SLC website has a tool to help you find out which kind of loan you have.
+There is a section on Plan 1 loans and postgraduate loans and you should contact the SLC if you are unsure which type of loan you have.

 If you have gone to work abroad and are not in the UK tax system, you will need to make a payment arrangement direct with the SLC.

 - How do Pay As You Earn (PAYE) student loan repayments work?

 - What are employed ‘earnings’ for student loan repayments?

 - I have earned less than the repayment threshold.
 Can I get a refund?